KaiserY/rust-book-chinese/content/No stdlib 不使用标准库.md

 #![feature(start)]
 #![no_std]

-// Pull in the system libc library for what crt0.o likely requires extern crate libc;
+// Pull in the system libc library for what crt0.o likely requires. extern crate libc;

-// Entry point for this program
+// Entry point for this program.
 #[start]
 fn start(_argc: isize, _argv: *const *const u8) -> isize {
     0